kuberhealthy/kuberhealthy/cmd/test-external-check/README.md

       - khc
 ```

-##### Example Check
+##### Example Check Template

-An example checker pod for testing the external check functionality.
-Waits a few seconds and reports success every time.
-Logs any Kuberhealthy API communication failures.

-The spec for enabling this check in Kuberhealthy looks like this:
+The pod is designed to run continuously and wait every few seconds then report a success or failure when communicating to the Kuberhealthy Servers.
+The pod is also design to log any errors it encounters when communicating to the KuberHealthy API.

+Below is a YAML template for enabling the test-external-check in Kuberhealthy.

+Simply copy and paste the YAML specs below into a new file and apply it by using the command `kubectl apply -f your-named-khcheck.yaml`.

 ```yaml
 apiVersion: comcast.github.io/v1